 Whether it’s in a personal or professional setting, employees should always be on the lookout for potential scams.
 Check out our guide to avoiding Black Friday scams – it’s just as relevant to Christmas shopping.

-The end of the year is always a good time to make sure all your affairs are in order.
-Make sure you go into the new year knowing that computers and apps are up to date with the latest versions, security patches and bug fixes.
+Outdated software often serves as an entry point for cybercriminals.
+End the year by ensuring all systems and applications are up to date with the latest patches and bug fixes.
 Encourage staff not to dismiss or delay updates – they exist for an important reason.

 A managed IT support service can take away the burden of these updates and ensure that cybercriminals won’t be able to take advantage of any vulnerabilities.